ajakhanwal/CSE110/index.md

 ## Welcome to my User Page
 I am a third year Math - CS student at UC San Diego.
 I am an international student from [Mumbai](https://www.gettyimages.com/photos/mumbai).
 Studying in California was a dream for me ever since my sister went to a UC school.
 This is me living _my dream life_.

+Read more about my Academic Background and Personal Background

 ## Academic Background
 ### Context
 > I started coding as a class requirement in 8th grade but now I choose to take college CS classes so I guess I really do like it :P